mikearango/Google-Cloud-GPU-Instance/Installation.md

 4. From this screen select `Firewall Rules` from the sidebar.
 5. Click `CREATE FIREWALL RULE`
 6. Name the rule `vnc-server`, create a target tag with the same name, set the IP ranges to `0.0.0.0/0`, and select `Allow All` under Protocols and Ports.
 7. Now go back to the `Compute Engine` screen and select our running instance.
-Edit the instance and add the new `vnc-server` tag under network tags.
+When our install commands are done running, we will need to stop the instance so we can edit it.
+Once it is stopped, click on the instance and select `Edit`.
+Then, add the new `vnc-server` tag under `network tags`.
+Now, restart the instance and ssh back in (remember the -X flag).
 8. Now let's go back to the terminal and install more desktop goodies:
 ```
 $ sudo apt-get install gnome-shell -y